The Bankrate promise

 Small businesses tend to avoid retirement plans, largely due to their complexity and cost.
-Just 28 percent of small businesses offer 401(k) plans, according to a recent survey by ShareBuilder 401k.
-Nearly 64 percent of the survey respondents said they don’t believe they can afford one while 21 percent of small business owners said they don’t know how to start the process of offering a retirement plan.
+Just 34 percent of small businesses offer a retirement savings plan to employees, according to a recent survey by Fidelity Investments.
+Nearly half of the survey respondents said they don’t believe they can afford one while 21 percent of small business owners said they don’t know how to start the process of offering a retirement plan.

 A SIMPLE IRA may be just what small businesses need to help their employees save for retirement.